colehaus/colex/posts/cooperatives/main.md

 [adjacent firms](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood).
 Each adjacent firm has a 20% chance of attempting expansion (representing market conditions, firm conditions, &c.).
-The cost of expansion into the market segment must be less than the accumulated profits of the expanding firm and less than the projected value of the segment.
+The cost of expansion into the market segment must be less than the accumulated income of the expander and less than the projected value of the segment.
 In the event of multiple firms competing to expand into a single segment, the firm with the greatest valuation for the segment succeeds.

 Valuations are determined thus: